yujiacheng333/MA-SAC-Discrete/README.md

 Env is used to ceate BeamHopping GYM env with Multi-Discrete action space

-About SAC with Gumbel-softmax can achive 310+ score with BipedalWalker-v3
+SAC with Gumbel-softmax can achive 310+ score with BipedalWalker-v3